ustaxcourt/2025-digital-environment-rfq/.github/ISSUE_TEMPLATE/question-comment-on-this-u-s--tax-court-rfq.md

 ---
-name: Question/Comment on this U.S. Tax Court RFQ
+name: Question about this U.S. Tax Court RFQ
 about: Use this issue template to ask a question about this RFQ.
 We will answer questions via comments within the issue, and they will remain open until the conclusion of the solicitation process.